The Intelligence Illusion

 To prevent your boss from stepping into a bear trap, you need to be able to spot the trap.

-Your work can’t ignore generative AI forever.
-Somebody needs to step up and figure this out, without spending a decade studying mathematics and programming.
+Your work can’t ignore generative models forever.
+Somebody needs to step up and be able to explain exactly why adopting them will be harmful to your business, without spending a decade studying mathematics and programming.

 Imagine being able to answer these questions and more, with concrete reasons why:

-• What do these systems actually do well?
+• What few things do these systems actually do well?

 • How are they currently broken?

-• Are these AI chatbot things as clever as they say they are?
+• Why aren’t these AI chatbot things as clever as they say they are?

 Provide answers, explanations, and recommendations with references.